Child Custody and Visitation Evaluations and Assessments

 OUTLINE OF THE PROCEDURES IN A COURT-ORDERED CUSTODY/VISITATION EVALUATION CIRCUIT COURT FOR MONTGOMERY COUNTY, MARYLAND

-(1)Following the Scheduling Conference, the parties are directed to the Family Division where they undergo a brief intake interview.
-At that time the parties will be asked to sign any releases necessary to obtain information from health care providers, schools, parole and probation, social services, etc. (2)An Evaluator is assigned to the case.
+(2)An Evaluator is assigned to the case.
 The Evaluator contacts each attorney (or pro se party) in order to obtain an overview of the case and learn of the current status.
-(In rare situations this phone call has revealed that the parties have reached a settlement.)
 (3)The Evaluator then contacts each party and schedules an individual office appointment.
 At that appointment, the purpose of the evaluation is explained to the party, and a psychosocial assessment is compiled.
 The latter involves obtaining a detailed social, educational, employment, medical, mental health, criminal, and marital/relationship history.

 Next each party is asked about his or her objectives, parenting plans, and any proposed care-taking, educational, and medical plans for the child.
 Each is asked to explain why he/she should be granted custody, NOT why the other party should not be granted custody.
 Each is asked what compromise might be acceptable.
 Each is asked to list positive characteristics of the other parent, and each is invited to share his/her concerns about the other parent and to proffer written documents, reports, and lists of collateral contacts for the Evaluator to interview.
 (That does not mean that the Evaluator will contact every collateral person listed by each party, particularly if the Evaluator concludes that some of the collaterals will provide duplicative or irrelevant information.)